phillipberndt/pqiv/README.markdown

 * **Loading postscript files failes with `Error #12288; Unknown output format`**:
-  This issue happens if your poppler and spectre libraries are linked against different versions of libcms and pqiv pulls in both.
-Compile using `--backends-build=shared` in the `shared-backends` branch to circumvent this for now.
+  This issue happens if your poppler and spectre libraries are linked against different versions of libcms. libcms and libcms2 will both be used, but interfere with each other.
+Compile using `--backends-build=shared` to circumvent this issue.

 Changelog
 ---------